Our Responsibility & The Environment

-At The Timber Group we realise that ultimately the responsibilities of forest management lies with the sovereign government of forested countries.
-However, as timber importers we feel we hold a responsibility to the environment and the future of the forests.
+At The Timber Group, we are passionate about the use of wood in the construction and building industry.
+As timber importers and merchants we hold a responsibility to the environment and the future of the world’s forests.

 The Timber Group's commitment to the environment means that as far as possible we shall use goods from renewable raw materials to supply products that are of maximum use with minimum consumption of resources.
 Protecting forests, water and air is crucial to the survival and development of our business.
 Our responsibility to the natural environment is the same that we owe to our customers, employees and society in general.